Microneedling With Platelet-Rich Plasma (PRP) for Non-Surgical Hair Restoration

 Does PRP Work?

 Individual results vary with each patient.
-No guarantees of success can be made but PRP preliminary studies indicate patients can respond to PRP therapy.
-Some hair restoration surgeons apply PRP to the scalp for those patients who are not surgical candidates every three (3) to four (4) months.
+While there are no guarantees, PRP preliminary studies indicate patients can respond to PRP therapy.
+Surgeons can then apply PRP for those patients who are not surgical candidates every three (3) to four (4) months.
 Other protocols will use PRP before or during surgery to ensure graft survivability.

 PRP is a potential emerging non-surgical based therapy for natural hair follicle stimulation for thinning hair.
 Larger clinical studies are pending but the current medical literature contains numerous optimistic results.
 Although a few controlled studies exist, anecdotal and case reports are the primary sources reflecting success with PRP therapy.

 Patients with history of heavy smoking, drug and alcohol use.
 Medical diagnosis such as:

 - acute and chronic Infections